Berklee College of Music Graduate

 Isaku Kageyama is a taiko artist, well versed both in live performance and in the studio.

 Isaku Kageyama is a taiko artist, well versed in both live performance and in the recording studio.
-His resume includes performances at venues such as Carnegie Hall and Lincoln Center, recordings for A-list video games such as Ghost of Tsushima, appearances on networks such as NBC, VH1 and BET, tours with the Japan Foundation, and residencies with The Pew Center for Arts and Heritage.
+His resume includes performances at venues such as Carnegie Hall and Lincoln Center, recordings for video games such as Ghost of Tsushima, appearances on networks such as NBC, VH1 and BET, tours with the Japan Foundation, and residencies with The Pew Center for Arts and Heritage.

 Formerly a principal drummer of Amanojaku, he holds a Bachelor of Music from the Berklee College of Music and a Master of Arts in Teaching from Longy School of Music of Bard College.